 After that, a simple Will requires just a few different things.
 You have to name an Executor of your Will.
 The Executor is the person who will take care of the Estate affairs after your passing.
 He/She will start an Estate, decide all the your assets and obligations, and make distribution of these assets according to the guidelines put forth in your Will.
 You’ll also need to name a Trustee if you’re planning on leaving any assets to a minor.
 There are a couple other minor legal requirements your community lawyer can help you with in drafting your Last Will and Testament.

 A Living Will is a document that sets forth your wishes as to specific kinds of medical treatment in the event that you suffer a permanent disability that leaves you incapacitated with no expectation of recovery.
 The instance that we’re discussing here is the individual in a coma or permanent vegetative state.
 For a Living Will to take effect in Pennsylvania, two physicians must certify that you don’t have any real hope of recovery.
 At that stage, your Surrogate (this man is called in the Living Will) will meet with your doctor and notify him as to your wishes regarding treatment.
-If you would like to learn more about the who, what and when of estate planning documents.
+If you would like to learn more about side by side planner, here’s what you should know about the who, what and when of estate planning documents.

 A Power of Attorney is another important file.
 I usually recommend the General Durable Power of Attorney.
 This document gives your Agent the ability to act on your behalf in just about any sort of situation you could consider.
 The Agent has the power to sign checks, transfer property, make medical decisions and a lot more.
 As you can see, this record is extremely powerful, and therefore, the authority bestowed with it should only be allowed to a person that you trust beyond reproach.
 This record becomes significant in the event where you can’t act on your own, or have trouble doing this.
 But, you should be advised that this document takes effect immediately upon registering.
 The majority of my clients are under the impression that this record only takes effect if they become incapacitated.
 That simply isn’t correct.
 Again, at least in Pennsylvania, this document gives your Agent the ability to act in your behalf immediately.